elsherif24/Numerical-Project/README.md

-# Numerical Methods For Linear Systems Phase 1
+# Numerical Methods For Linear Systems

+## ✅ Project Status: COMPLETE & ENHANCED

+This project is **fully functional** with all requirements implemented and additional enhancements applied.

 ## 📌 Project Requirements

 This project aims to **implement and compare different numerical methods** for solving systems of linear equations.
 The required methods are: